Universiteit Leiden

 • Advocacy and Criminal Litigation

-For detailed information on the courses and curricula, see the e-Prospectus.
-Please note that this guide applies to the current academic year, which means that the curriculum for next year may differ slightly.
+You will find the programme structure, an overview of the courses and detailed course descriptions in the Prospectus.
+Please note that the Prospectus applies to the current academic year, which means that the curriculum for the next academic year may differ slightly.